pylhc/pylhc.github.io/docs/guis/kmod/autotrim.md

     | `Scheduled, grey`  | Task is in the queue and ready to be executed.                            |
     | `Canceled, yellow` | Task got canceled by the user (Not possible still a big TODO).            |
     | `Crashed, red`     | Task crashed because an exception is fired or a critical error occurred.  |

+    \* Not used at the moment, might be useful later (non thread-safe functionality, etc.)

 ## Loading Existing Trims from Timber